Homes For Sale In Pierson Place Historic District

 Pierson Place Historic District boundaries are roughly Camelback Road and the Grand Canal, Central and 7th Avenues, Phoenix, Arizona.
-The Light Rail wraps around this fantastically located historic district as does the Melrose District on 7th.
+The Light Rail wraps around this fantastically located historic district as does Melrose on 7th.

 Additionally, The original mix of these different dwelling styles give Pierson Place Historic District a unique personality that feels more urban-city-like than most of our historic districts.
 To that original mix, sprinkle in some multi-unit rentals built during the 1950’s and 1960’s, and the very first high-rise living in the city at the 17-story Landmark Towers on Central.

 In the late 1930’s and 1940’s, and the early 1950’s, the district continued to build out with modern Ranch Styles.
 The Transitional Ranch, French Provincial, Early, and Simply Ranch sub styles are well represented in the neighborhood.
 Fifteen-percent of the properties in Pierson Place are multifamily complexes, comprised of collections of detached single family buildings, duplexes, triplexes, and four-plexes (quads).

-Pierson Place Historic District Homes For Sale
+Square Footage of Homes in Pierson Place Historic District

 The original footprint of the single-family homes tend to be small, often less than 1,000 square feet with 2 bedrooms and 1 bathroom, or, up to 3 bedrooms.
 However, over the years and still happening today are many, many additions and stunningly remodeled homes offering larger square footage.